Overdrafts vs short term loans

 - Establishment fees.
-Upon the establishment of your account, you’ll usually be charged a one-time establishment fee.
+Upon the establishment of an overdraft, customer's will usually be charged a one-time establishment fee.

 - Monthly or annual fees.
-In additional to the establishment fee, you may also be charged monthly or annual fees.
-So make sure you’re fully aware of what fees your lender charges.
+In additional to the establishment fee, someone may also be charged monthly or annual fees.
+So they should ensure that they're fully aware of what fees their lender charges.

 - Interest rates.
-You will not be charged an interest rate unless you borrow $2,000 or more.
+Customers will not be charged an interest rate unless they borrow $2,000 or more.
 Loans under this amount come with set fees.
 Loans between $2,001 and $5,000 come with a maximum annual rate of 48% p.a.

 - Establishment and monthly fees.
 Loans under $2,000 come with an establishment fee of 20% and a monthly fee of 4%.
 Loans between $2,001 and $5,000 come with an establishment fee of $400 in addition to the 48% p.a. rate.